Last updated: October 16, 2024

 Generally, the HELOC payment process consists of two phases:

-During an initial draw period — typically 5-10 years — the borrower only makes interest payments.
+During the draw period — typically five to 10 years — the borrower usually only makes interest payments.
 After the draw period ends, the repayment period begins.
-During this period, borrowers make principal and interest payments for the remainder of the loan.
+During this time, borrowers normally make principal and interest payments for the remainder of the loan.

 A HELOC offers homeowners quick access to borrowed funds but requires consistent repayment to lower costs and avoid penalties or defaults.
-Understanding how your payments work is key to ensuring you get the most out of a HELOC.
+Understanding how your payments will work is key to getting the most out of a HELOC.

 How HELOC repayments work